Why Use the Campus as a Living Laboratory?

 - Students learn better when education builds on what they already know(National Research Council 2000; Kolb 1984; Zull 2002).
 This concept, also called situated learning, grounds education in the students' culture and experience (Lave and Wegner 1990).
 Place-based learning takes this concept a step further, recommending that the specific location of learning is important and can produce more engaged students (Sobel 2004).
 Because students already know their campus they will likely be more invested in learning new information about this particular familiar place.

-- Campus-based learning promotes civic engagement.
-Many colleges and universities are beginning to emphasize educating society about civic responsibilties is a crucial element, if not the purpose of education (Boyte, 2002; Wingspread Declaration 1998 ; Kellogg Commission on the Future of State and Land Grant Universities 2002 ( This site may be offline. ) .
+- Using the campus as a living lab promotes civic engagement.
+Many colleges and universities are beginning to emphasize educating society about civic responsibilities is a crucial element, if not the purpose of education (Boyte, 2002; Wingspread Declaration 1998; Kellogg Commission on the Future of State and Land Grant Universities 2002 ( This site may be offline. ) .
 Using the campus as a study site gives students an opportunity to be part of the campus community in a practical, hands-on way.
 If the students recommend action or use their study to improve the environment on the campus, the students have the opportunity to become engaged in the civic activity of the college or university.

-- Simple logistics: Campus-based learning occurs on the campus.
-Transportation or lodging is not required for projects located on campus.
+- Simple logistics: Transportation or lodging is not required for projects located on campus.